ChrstphrHll/npc_gen/students/Leah Faelar.md

 ---
 # Leah Faelar
 ### Description
-- Human Bard from Kordinia
+- Human Bard from Shadesburry Initiative
 - 1st year Exploration student in Treskal
 - shoulder length curly red hair that's messy, Green eyes, and Light Tan skin
 - Is Intense and Assertive, and has Justice as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes